mustafaascha/dsl/chapters/Lambda.md

-# Examples: Lambda expressions and Markov chains
+# Lambda expressions

 With the techniques we have seen so far, we are now able to implement some useful domain-specific languages.
-In this chapter, we examine two examples: lambda-expressions and continuous time Markov chains.
+In this chapter, we examine a toy example, lambda-expressions, something we would probably not use in real-world code, but which is an excellent example of code doing something potentially useful and a chance for us to experiment with syntax.

 ## Lambda expressions